jmcorey/jmcorey.github.io/_posts/2018-07-24-email-compression.md

 days when .Z was the only item on the NeXT menu.
 There is now... too much to choose from.

-Here are some measurements taken against various files.
+Here are some measurements taken against various files, followed by notes and conclusions.

 *No effort was made to enable multi-threaded operation.
 Please bear in mind that the CPU number will of course vary based on the type of machine and the